 - US GAAP

-Since the issuance of the new revenue standard on May 28, 2014, the FASB and the International Accounting Standards Board (IASB®), along with stakeholders from all industries, have focused on implementation efforts related to the standard’s adoption.
+Since the original release of the revenue standard, the FASB and IASB, along with stakeholders from all industries, have focused on implementation efforts related to the standard’s adoption.
 In June 2014, a joint FASB/IASB transition resource group (TRG) for revenue recognition was created to discuss implementation issues related to the revenue standard and help the boards resolve any such issues that could give rise to diversity in practice.
 There have been eight TRG meetings (including two FASB-only TRG meetings), at which 52 staff papers in aggregate were discussed.
 The feedback the FASB received through these meetings resulted in multiple ASUs amending aspects of ASC 606 and related topics in the FASB Accounting Standards Codification.
 Further, the FASB deferred the effective dates twice by issuing ASU 2015-14 and ASU 2020-05, and it provided a practical expedient for nonpublic franchisors by issuing ASU 2021-02.

-The past several years have also seen significant activity by the 16 AICPA revenue recognition industry task forces have produced industry-specific interpretive guidance on the revenue standard.
-The task forces have worked on updates to the AICPA’s industry guides that address over 130 accounting matters related to revenue recognition, presentation, and disclosure.
+In addition, the 16 AICPA revenue recognition industry task forces have produced industry-specific interpretive guidance on the revenue standard.
+The task forces have developed updates to the AICPA’s industry guides that address over 130 accounting matters related to revenue recognition, presentation, and disclosure.